Dreamvention/paypal/README.md

 # PayPal Checkout Integration for OpenCart

-The PayPal Checkout Integration (formerly known as PayPal Commerce Platform) offers marketplaces, crowdfunding, and other commerce platforms a powerful and flexible payment processing solution.

-Solutions for partners are a combination of REST APIs and tailored PayPal products like Smart Payment Buttons.
-The fastest way to get started is to start the Engineering and Business workflows at the same time.

-## Use the PayPal Checkout Integration to
-- Accept payments from customers around the world.
-- Help manage the risk inherent in processing payments.
-- Accept payments by credit and debit cards, banks, alternative payment methods, PayPal balance, and more.
-- Get your sellers ready to accept payments quickly with streamlined onboarding.

-Help grow your business faster with the PayPal Checkout Integration

-## Update
-If you already have an older version of PayPal Commerce Platform installed in your opencart, you will need to uninstall it first before installing the PayPal Checkout Integration.

-### Uninstall PayPal Commerce Platform
-1. In OpenCart admin go to Extensions -> Payments -> PayPal Commerce Platform and click "Uninstall"
-2. Go to Extensions -> Modules -> PayPal Smart Button and click "Uninstall"
-3. Go to Extension Installer and click "Uninstall" for PayPal extension
-4. In the Extension Installer click "Delete" for PayPal extension
+## Let your customers pay how they want at checkout

+PayPal Checkout comes with PayPal payments, card processing, and country-specific payment options from around the world.
+We automatically handle updates on our end so upgrading is hassle-free.
+All you need is a PayPal Business account.

 ## Installation
-This Module is Extension Installer ready.
+> If you currently have an older version of PayPal Commerce Platform installed in your OpenCart, you should uninstall it before installing the PayPal Checkout Integration.

 ### Quick Install via OpenCart Extension Installer (recommended)
-1. [Download](https://github.com/Dreamvention/paypal/releases) the **compiled** Extensions from the latest releases by selecting your OpenCart version accordingly.
+1. [Download](https://github.com/Dreamvention/paypal/releases) the archive that corresponds to your version of OpenCart.
-2. Upload via OpenCart Admin -> Extension Installer and click "Install" for PayPal extension
+2. Navigate to Extensions -> Installer and click Upload.
+3. Select the downloaded ZIP file and click Open.
-3. Go to Extensions -> Payments -> PayPal Checkout Integration and click "Install"
+4. After the successful installation, navigate to Extensions -> Extensions -> Payments.
+Find PayPal Checkout Integration and click the green Install button.
-4. Click "Edit" for PayPal Checkout Integration.

-Now you need to setup your PayPal Account.

-## Setup PayPal Account
+5. Once installed click the Edit button.
+A setup screen should welcome you.
-1. Click "Connect" (check that you are in Production mode)
+6. Verify that you are in the production environment and click Connect.
+Simply follow the instructions.
-2. Follow the instructions provided by PayPal on-boarding process.
+7. Once the onboarding process is complete, you will be forwarded back to the OpenCart dashboard.
+Please wait while the installation is finalized and the page is refreshed.
+You should now see your PayPal Checkout Dashboard.